 - A Formal Grievance Process including an investigation and a hearing (upon submission of a formal complaint).

-Moravian College uses the Formal Grievance Process to determine whether or not the Policy has been violated.
-If so, the College will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to harassment or discrimination, their potential recurrence, or their effects.
+Moravian University uses the Formal Grievance Process to determine whether or not the Policy has been violated.
+If so, the University will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to harassment or discrimination, their potential recurrence, or their effects.

 3. Initial Assessment